asyncapi/website/pages/docs/concepts/asyncapi-document/tags.md

   A --> I[payload]
 ```

-Below is a example of the `tags` object inside the `message` object in a AsyncAPI document:
+Below is an example of the `tags` object inside the `message` object in an AsyncAPI document:
 ```yaml
  name: SimpleSignup
 summary: A simple UserSignup example message